ManohariniA/web_link_extractor/README.md

 confluent kafka topic produce links11 --- here links11 is the topic that we r using for running a producer.

-confluent kafka topic consume --from-beginning links --- consumer.
+confluent kafka topic consume --from-beginning links11 --- consumer.